-Carbide 3D is a totaly different kind of CNC machine company.
+Carbide 3D is a totally different kind of CNC machine company.

 - We design our own electronics